gilbarbara/react-floater/README.md

 ```

 **Proxy**
-The wrapper will trigger the events but the tooltip will use the `target` to position itself.
+The wrapper will trigger the events but the tooltip will use the **target** prop to position itself.

 ```jsx
 <div className="App">